paylike/api-docs/README.md

 repository for changes.

-Backwards incompatible changes including migration paths will be announced on the mailing list and here 6 months in advance.
-This way you will always have at least half a year to update your system.
+Backwards incompatible changes including migration paths will be announced on the mailing list and here 6 months in advance providing you plenty of time to update.

 - Basics
 	- [Getting an API key](#getting-an-api-key)